-We will have weekly seminar-style presentations in person at YORK 3010.
+We will have weekly seminar-style presentations.
 You will be a member of a team of 3-5 students.
 Each group will be assigned with one primary research paper to present a 60 minutes' seminar, including approximately 45 minutes for the presentation and 15 minutes for questions and discussions.
-Please do not run over time!

-The team members should collaborate to synthesize a cohesive presentation, and each student should present some portion of the presentation.
+The team should collaborate to synthesize a cohesive presentation, and each member should present some portion of the presentation.
 EACH presenter must be able to clearly explain ANY part of the assigned paper.